josephmontes/MLBBattingApp/README.md

 Inside this repository, the code for this project is divided into the following groups:
 - "FullMLBBattingApp.R" displays the entire code for this project in 1 place
-- "SetUp_MLBBattingAPP" displays the code that loads the necessary libraries and data for the project
+- "SetUp_MLBBattingApp.R" displays the code that loads the necessary libraries and data for the project
-- "Tab1_Heatmaps" is the part of "FullMLBBAttingApp.R" pertaining to the first tab
+- "Tab1_Heatmaps.R" is the part of "FullMLBBAttingApp.R" pertaining to the first tab
-- "Tab2_13Zones" is the part of "FullMLBBAttingApp.R" pertaining to the second tab
+- "Tab2_13Zones.R" is the part of "FullMLBBAttingApp.R" pertaining to the second tab
-- "Tab3_SprayChart" is the part of "FullMLBBAttingApp.R" pertaining to the third tab
+- "Tab3_SprayChart.R" is the part of "FullMLBBAttingApp.R" pertaining to the third tab
-- "Tab4_RVSwingDecisions" is the part of "FullMLBBAttingApp.R" pertaining to the fourth tab
+- "Tab4_RVSwingDecisions.R" is the part of "FullMLBBAttingApp.R" pertaining to the fourth tab
-- "Tab5_TrendCharts" is the part of "FullMLBBAttingApp.R" pertaining to the fifth tab
+- "Tab5_TrendCharts.R" is the part of "FullMLBBAttingApp.R" pertaining to the fifth tab
-- "UIServer" is the part of "FullMLBBattingApp.R" pertaining to the UI and Server parts that are used to run the actual Rshiny application
+- "UIServer.RShiny" is the part of "FullMLBBattingApp.R" pertaining to the UI and Server parts that are used to run the actual Rshiny application

 .